How much does a tankless water heater cost?

 Tankless water heaters save energy and provide unlimited hot water but are more expensive than tank models and may not suit every family's budget or heating needs.
 For comparison, a traditional tank water heater costs $600 to $3,100 with installation, depending on the tank size.

-Consider the initial cost, the needs of your household, and the pros and cons of each system when deciding which one is right for you.
+Consider the initial cost, the needs of your household, and the pros and cons of tankless water heaters when deciding which type is right for you.

 Tankless vs. standard tank water heater